(2023) How to Tell If Your Phone Is Hacked, Plus 5 Ways to Protect Yourself

 - Notify your friends and family about it.
 Because hackers may impersonate you to scam your contacts.
 Also, your friends could be subjected to the same infection with malicious content sent by hackers from your device.

 - Watch out for identity theft and financial fraud.
 If your phone is hacked, your identity may have been stolen too, given all the sensitive data and personally identifiable information in your device.
 Fraudsters may hack into your emails, your financial and social accounts, or even apply for lines of credit in your name.
-If you want early detection and comprehensive protection, identity theft monitoring & fraud detection services like IdentityIQ, IdentityForce and Aura can give you peace of mind.
+If you want early detection and comprehensive protection, identity theft monitoring & fraud detection services like Aura, IdentityIQ or IdentityForce can give you peace of mind.

 How do phones get hacked